sujitdasnits/Logistic-regression/README.md

 In linear the value we need to predict actually in a range but in Logistic its a discrete i.e,  for e.g,either 0 or 1.
 # Implementing Logistic regression
       # Collect Data
-Our dataset is titanic having 12 atributes mixing for string values, categorical and quantitative also.
+Our dataset is titanic having 12 atributes mixing for string values, categorical and quantitative also\n.
-      # Analysing Data
+      # Analysing Data\n
-It ensures better understanding of the relationships among the attributes by visualized them with help of graph
+It ensures better understanding of the relationships among the attributes by visualized them with help of graph\n
-      # Data Wrangling
+      # Data Wrangling\n
 It means cleaning the data for better performance of the model.
-It may be handling with null or missing values, dicretization of attribute values etc
+It may be handling with null or missing values, dicretization of attribute values etc\n
-      # Train & Test
+      # Train & Test\n
-spliting train and test data, model selection, fitting training data to the model, Predict using test data
+spliting train and test data, model selection, fitting training data to the model, Predict using test data\n
-      # Acuuracy check
+      # Acuuracy check\n
-different parameters measures can be use to check the accuracy for the model ie. evaluation parameters of a model can be diffrent like confussion matrix etc
+different parameters measures can be use to check the accuracy for the model ie. evaluation parameters of a model can be diffrent like confussion matrix etc\n
 ## All these steps have been followed in this survival prediction task by taking titanic dataset
 ## Thank You